HSLdevcom/digitransit-site/src/pages/en/developers/apis/1-routing-api/itinerary-planning/index.md

 **Note:** For more details about the query type **planConnection** and its parameters you can use the **Documentation Explorer** provided in GraphiQL.

+**Note:** Some additional examples can be found on the [Bicycles, cars and e-scooters page](../bicycles-scooters-cars/).

 Itinerary planning can be tuned by multiple arguments of the **planConnection** query.
 * Time arguments are taken into account literally when planning the itinerary
-  * For example, if `preferences: {street: { transit: {transfer: {slack: "2m"}}}` is set to 2 minutes, it is not possible to continue the journey by another vehicle within two minutes after disembarking one vehicle
+  * For example, if `preferences: {street: { transit: {transfer: {slack: "2m"}}}`, it is not possible to continue the journey by another vehicle within two minutes after disembarking one vehicle
   * Values of time arguments are included in the returned duration of an itinerary
-    * For example, if there is a 15 minute  leg and `slack` is set to 1 minute, the returned duration of the leg will be 17 minutes
 * Cost arguments on the other hand are not hard limits, but preferences
-  * For example, if `preferences: {street: {walk: {boardCost: 120}}}` is set to 2 minutes, it is possible to continue the journey immediately after disembarking from one vehicle, but up to 2 minutes longer itineraries are preferred if they have one transfer less and up to 4 minutes longer itineraries are preferred if they have two transfers less, etc.
+  * For example, if `preferences: {street: {walk: {boardCost: 120}}}`, it is possible to continue the journey immediately after disembarking from one vehicle, but up to 2 minutes longer itineraries are preferred if they have one transfer less and up to 4 minutes longer itineraries are preferred if they have two transfers less, etc.
   * Cost is not included in the returned duration of an itinerary
     * For example, if there is a 15 minute walking leg and `boardCost` is set to 1 minute, the returned duration of the walking leg will be 15 minutes
 * Multiplier arguments (e.g. `preferences: {street: {walk: {reluctance: 3}}}`) are used to multiply costs of an leg